noaa-pifsc/esd-arp-resources/_pages/benthic_team.md

   image_caption: "Diver collecting SfM imagery.
 Credit: NOAA Fisheries/Lori Luers"
   alt: "diver conducting SfM survey"
   title: "How do we survey"
-  excerpt:  We collect <b>structure-from-motion (SfM)</b> and <b>photoquadrat imagery</b>.
-Using SfM imagery we can build 3D models of the coral reef and extract data, including coral demographic data (measured by divers in situ before 2024).
-The photoquadrat imagery is annotated with <b>CoralNet</b> to provide estimates of benthic cover.
-We conduct surveys at both fixed and random sites; random sites allow us to provide estimates of data for an island or region, whereas fixed sites allow us to compare changes in the benthos over time at the same site, such as growth of specific coral colonies.
+  excerpt:  As of 2023, we have now moved to image-based survey as our primary and standard means to collect benthic observations.
+Divers collect both <b>photogrammetry models</b>, stitching together thousands of images of a site, as well as <b>photoquadrat</b> imagery, relying on “unstitched” single images of a site.
+Using photogrammetry we can build 3D models of the coral reef and extract data, including coral demographic data (measured by divers in situ before 2024).
+The photoquadrat imagery is annotated with the AI tool CoralNet to provide estimates of benthic cover.
+We conduct surveys at both fixed and random sites; random sites allow us to provide geographically comprehensive estimates of data for an island or region, whereas fixed sites allow us to compare changes in the benthos over time at the same site, such as growth of specific coral colonies.
 We utilize machine-learning and also develop CoralNet Classifiers such as the <a href = "https://doi.org/10.25923/d0re-9y93" target ="_blank">semi-automated CoralNet Bleaching Classifier</a>.
 feature_row4:
 - image_path: https://media.fisheries.noaa.gov/2022-05/3977X2379-20220519-DTP-surveys-n-COTS-PIFSC.JPG
   image_caption: "Diver assesses coral predation.
 Credit: NOAA Fisheries"
   alt: "diver conducts coral demography survey and detects COTS predation"
   title: "What do we measure"
-  excerpt: Our benthic cover raw data includes <b>CoralNet annotations</b>, produced with the identification of benthic taxa under random points on photoquadrat imagery.
+  excerpt: Our benthic cover raw data includes <b>CoralNet point annotations</b>, produced with the identification of benthic taxa under random points on photoquadrat imagery.
 The coral demographic data includes <b>identification, counts, and sizes of juvenile and adult hard coral colonies</b>, with conditions for adult hard corals (disease, bleaching, etc.).
-For example, in this photo a diver is noting predation from the crown-of-thorns seastars where it has left a stark white patch on the coral colony.
+For example, in this photo, a diver is noting the stark white patch on the coral colony left from predation by crown-of-thorns seastars.
   url: #test-link
   btn_label: "Placeholder"
   btn_class: "btn--primary"